CONTENT MATTER EXPERTS

 Review and Recertification Course

 Dr. Jerika Lam received her Bachelor of Arts degree from the University of California Los Angeles and the Doctor of Pharmacy degree from the University of Southern California (USC) School of Pharmacy.
 She completed a PGY1 residency at the San Francisco Veterans Affairs Medical Center, and a two-year fellowship in HIV translational research at USC School of Pharmacy.
-She is an Associate Professor at Chapman University School of Pharmacy.
-She currently practices as a faculty-in-residence at an Infectious Diseases clinic with the AltaMed Medical Group in Anaheim, California.
+She is Professor at Chapman University School of Pharmacy.
+She currently practices in an Infectious Diseases clinic with the AltaMed Medical Group in Anaheim.
 She is licensed as an Advanced Practice Pharmacist in California and credentialed by the American Academy of HIV Medicine (AAHIVM).
-Dr. Lam is Fellow of the California Society of Health-System Pharmacists (CSHP).
-She has served as a Board of Director for CSHP and its Foundation on Research and Education.
-Furthermore, she has served on the International Pharmaceutical Federation Policy Committee on Patient Safety, was the co-chair of the Medication Safety Committee at the Patient Safety Movement Foundation, and a current member on the National Patient Safety Board Advocacy Coalition.
-She also serves on the Patient Safety Movement Foundation Advisory Board.
-Dr. Lam is a member of the ASHP Faculty Advisory Panel, ASHP Council on Therapeutics, and the AAHIVM Exam Writers’ Panel.
-She has given presentations and authored several book chapters and journal articles on the topics about HIV, HCV, pharmacogenomics, and patient safety.
-She is the senior editor and author of a textbook called Pharmacogenomics: A Primer for Clinicians.
-Dr. Lam has received intramural and external grant funding for HIV, translational, and educational research.
+Dr. Lam is recognized as Fellow of the California Society of Health-System Pharmacists (CSHP).
+She has held state and national leadership positions as a Board of Director of CSHP, Board of Director of the CSHP Foundation on Research and Education, and co-chair of the Medication Safety Committee at the Patient Safety Movement Foundation.
+Dr. Lam has served as a member of the ASHP Faculty Advisory Panel, ASHP Council on Therapeutics, the AAHIVM Exam Writers’ Panel, and the AAHIVM Sexual Health Advisory Committee.
+She has given presentations on topics about HIV, HCV, and pharmacogenomics.
+She is the senior editor and author of a textbook called Pharmacogenomics: A Primer for Clinicians and the section editor of the HIV Pharmacotherapy: Clinical Approaches and Applications (second edition).
+She has authored several book chapters and journal articles on these topics.
+Dr. Lam has received intramural and external grant funding for HIV prevention, translational, and educational research.

 Cynthia Nguyen, PharmD, BCIDP